elluminance/el-crosscode-tweaks/README.md

 ![](/readme-imgs/uncapped-stats-after.png)

 Removes the visual stat cap present in many circumstances - allowing you to see what your stats really are!
 Allows the stat display to go up to 999999999, though it's incredibly unlikely for that limit ever to be reached.
+You can also have it so only attack will be able to go to a very, very high value - for whatever reasons you might want that.

 **Warning**: If the standalone [Uncapped Stats](https://github.com/EL20202/cc-uncapped-stats) is installed, the this part of the mod will not function.
 Please remove the standalone version if installing this mod, as the standalone version will not be updated!